Elvis (1968 TV program): In popular culture

 The sit-down sections of the special were a forerunner of MTV Unplugged, showing for the first time an artist in a casual setting.
 Falco's video for his 1986 single "Emotional" features him standing in front of a logo formed by red light bulbs that spell FALCO, an image also shown on the cover of his Emotional album.
-In The Simpsons 1993 episode "Krusty Gets Kancelled," the set of Krusty the Clown's television special mimicks Presley's show.
-In the video for the 2001 single "Inner Smile," Texas lead singer Sharleen Spiteri is dressed as Presley from the special.
+In The Simpsons 1993 episode "Krusty Gets Kancelled", the set of Krusty the Clown's television special mimicks Presley's show.
+In the video for the 2001 single "Inner Smile", Texas lead singer Sharleen Spiteri is dressed as Presley from the special.
+The 2002 MTV $2 Bill concert special featuring the Strokes was heavily inspired by the ELVIS program.
 Robbie Williams' 2002 special The Robbie Williams Show features "Trouble" as the opening song as well as similar set decorations and the letters RW in red.
 In 2004, Morrissey toured with a stage backdrop that spelled MORRISSEY in large red marquee lights reminiscent of the special's ELVIS sign.
 The special was portrayed in the 2005 biographical television miniseries Elvis starring Jonathan Rhys Meyers.
 In 2008, country singer Martina McBride recorded a virtual duet of "Blue Christmas" for the album Christmas Duets.
 The video for the song features McBride singing with Presley during the sit-down session of the special.
 Glenn Danzig loosely based his 2013 "Legacy" TV Special on the Presley special.
-In 2019, Green Day paid tribute to the "Guitar Man" portion of the special's opening number in the video for "Father of All...."
+In 2019, Green Day paid tribute to the "Guitar Man" portion of the special's opening number in the video for "Father of All...".
 Baz Luhrmann's 2022 film Elvis portrays the production of the special, with Billboard indicating "the scenes about the special are considered some of the film's most riveting".